Alcohol Monitoring Bracelet: What It Is and How It Works

 What Are Alcohol Ankle Monitors Used For?

-Alternative sentencing program.
+• Alternative sentencing program.
 In some cases, alcohol monitoring bracelets can be used as an alternative sentencing program.
-Instead of serving jail time, an offender will be released on the condition they wear an alcohol monitoring bracelet.
-If this option is available, the time length it must be worn varies depends on the crime and its severity.
-It is often used in conjunction with court-ordered substance use treatment.
+Instead of serving jail time, an offender will be released on the condition of wearing an alcohol monitoring bracelet.
+If this option is available, the time length it should be worn varies depending on the crime and severity and are often used in conjunction with court-ordered substance use treatment.

 Other methods of detecting alcohol consumption include breathalyzers, hair tests, blood tests, and urine tests.
 These can be used to determine specific BAC levels, consumption habits, and prove short-term sobriety for other forensic applications or employment screening.
 Alcohol monitoring bracelets are most applicable in the criminal justice realm due to their continuous monitoring mechanism.
 As the devices are used for such important purposes, how can we be sure that they're accurate?